mongodb-labs/drivers-github-tools/README.md

 ```

 Optionally, you can specify which files to upload using the `filenames` input.
 By default, all files in the S3 directory are uploaded.
+When the `dry_run` input
+is set to anything other than `false`, no files are uploaded, but instead the
+filename along with the resulting location in the bucket is printed.

 ## Python Helper Scripts